farhan5248/demingdriventesting/Migrating from defect inspection to prevention/Mura.md

 Finally the testers and developers were writing their tests and running them in small batches daily and sometimes hourly in the lowest dev environment.
 There was re-work but none that I could detect because almost all issues were fixed within the day.
 By this point I had explained [Just In Time](Just%20In%20Time) to the team.
-Most regressions were run in the dev environment but some data was only available in QA There were still regression defects or integration defects with the non COBOL system.
+Most regressions were run in the dev environment but some data was only available in QA.
+There were still regression defects or integration defects with the non COBOL system.
 The former were quickly fixed and the latter I treated as special cause variation.
 The code was delivered to QA later at this point, but the whole process was smoother and we were still done ahead of schedule.
 ```
 |  dev              || qa + reg  |